Tur\'an and Ramsey problems for alternating multilinear maps: Discussions: Theorem as a linear Ramsey theorem

 Recall that for an $\ell$-uniform hypergraph $H=([n], E)$, $S\subseteq [n]$ is an \emph{independent set} in $H$, if $S$ does not contain any hyperedge from $E$.
 The \emph{independence number} of $H$, $\alpha(H)$, is the maximum size over all independent sets in $H$.

 Let $\phi:(\F^n)^{\times \ell}\to\F^m$ be an alternating $\ell$-linear map.
-Recall that $V\leq\F^n$ is a \emph{totally-isotropic space}\footnote{Totally-isotropic spaces are also called totally singular \cite{Atk73}, isotropic \cite{BGH87}, and $\ell$-singular \cite{DS10} in the literature.
-We adopt the terminologies of totally-isotropic and anisotropic (see Section~\ref{subsec:opp_struct}), which are from the study of bilinear forms \cite{MH73}, and have been used in e.g. \cite{BMW17}. } of $\phi$, if for any $v_1, \dots, v_\ell\in V$, $\phi(v_1, \dots, v_\ell)=0$.
+Recall that totally-isotropic spaces of $\phi$ are defined in Section~\ref{subsec:grass}.
 The \emph{totally-isotropic number} of $\phi$, $\alpha(\phi)$, is the maximum dimension over all totally-isotropic spaces of $\phi$.

 In \cite{BCG+19}, it is shown that when $\ell=2$, i.e. for a graph $G$, $\alpha(G)=\alpha(\phi_G)$.
-We generalise that result to any $\ell$ in the following proposition, whose proof is in Section~\ref{subsec:proof_alpha}. \begin{proposition} Let $H$ be an $\ell$-uniform hypergraph, and let $\phi_H$ be the alternating $\ell$-linear map constructed from $H$ as in Section~\ref{subsec:hypergraph_alternating}.
-Then we have $\alpha(H)=\alpha(\phi_H)$. \end{proposition} This justifies viewing totally-isotropic spaces as a linear algebraic analogue of independent sets.
+We generalise that result to any $\ell$ in the following proposition, which justifies viewing totally-isotropic spaces as a linear algebraic analogue of independent sets. \begin{proposition} Let $H$ be an $\ell$-uniform hypergraph, and let $\phi_H$ be the alternating $\ell$-linear map constructed from $H$ as in Section~\ref{subsec:hypergraph_alternating}.
+Then we have $\alpha(H)=\alpha(\phi_H)$. \end{proposition} \begin{proof} Let $H=([n], E)$, $E\subseteq\binom{[n]}{\ell}$.
+Let $\phi_H:(\F^n)^{\times\ell}\to\F^m$ be the alternating $\ell$-linear map constructed from $H$ via the construction in Section~\ref{subsec:hypergraph_alternating}.